edgeimpulse/expert-projects/image-projects/robotic-arm-sorting-arduino-braccio.md

 ## micro-ROS

 The **micro-ROS** stack integrates microcontrollers seamlessly with standard ROS 2 and brings all major ROS concepts such as nodes, publishers, subscriptions, parameters, and lifecycle onto embedded systems.
-We will use the micro-ROS on the **Arduino Nano RP2040 Connect** mounted on the **Braccio Carrier** board.
+We will use micro-ROS on the **Arduino Nano RP2040 Connect** mounted on the **Braccio Carrier** board.
 The Arduino Nano RP2040 will publish the joint states and subscribe to the arm manipulation commands.
 It will communicate to ROS 2 on the Raspberry Pi 5 over serial port transports.

 ![braccio_carrier](../.gitbook/assets/robotic-arm-sorting-arduino-braccio/braccio_carrier.jpeg)

 ### micro-ROS Agent Installation

-The **micro-ROS agent** is a ROS 2 node that receives and sends messages from micro-ROS nodes and keeps track of the micro-ROS nodes exposing them to the ROS 2 network.
+The **micro-ROS agent** is a ROS 2 node that receives and sends messages from micro-ROS nodes and keeps track of the micro-ROS nodes, exposing them to the ROS 2 network.
 Execute the following command to install the micro-ROS agent on the Raspberry Pi 5.

 ```
 $ mkdir ~/microros_ws && cd microros_ws